iHansy/movie-sagas/overview.md

     - Extra -
 {} Create home page with nav bar to list of movies
 {} Create header on home page/movies
+{} Possibly look into API that Emerson linked?